markusjwetzel/laravel-datamapper/README.md

 Once you have defined the annotations, you can run `php artisan schema:create`.
 This command will walk through all registered classes and will populate the database based on the defined annotations.
 You can also run `php artisan schema:drop` or `php artisan schema:update` to drop all database tables or update the database based on the annotations.

 You can set a `--generate_migrations` flag on create or update command.
 If so, this package will generate laravel migration files for all the database tables and save them to the default migrations directory (e. g. `database/migrations`).
+Furthermore there is a `--seed` flag for create and update command to seed the database with the Laravel seeds.

 ### Entity Manager